SuperOfficeDocs/superoffice-docs/user-guide/en/company/includes/company-fields.md

 16. The bottom left corner of the company card contains two checkboxes: **Stop** and **No Mailings**.

-    * Check **Stop** if you want to inform associates that they should pay particular attention to a certain company.
+    * Check **Stop** to inform associates that they should pay particular attention to a certain company.
 A stop sign is displayed on the company card.
 It may also be useful to insert a note informing your associates why this company is marked with a stop.
 It is only possible to put a check in this field in edit mode.

     * Check **No Mailings** if you do not want the company to receive direct mailings.
-It is only possible to put a check in this field in edit mode.
+This field may be checked in edit mode only.